 If you’re staying in Princeville, be prepared to drive each time you want to head to a beach.
 There are limited beach options within the Princeville resort area.
 Princeville is located on a bluff overlooking the ocean, so walking out of your hotel or vacation rental and into the water is a bit more challenging.

 In my opinion, you’ll get slightly more picturesque beaches on the north shore, near Princeville.
-But the water at these beaches isn’t really accessible for swimming year round.
-Mid-October through mid-April are generally the rougher months for the waves and ocean currents on the north shore near Princeville, though those dates aren’t set in stone.
+But the water at these beaches isn’t really accessible for swimming year-round.
+Mid-October through mid-April is generally the rougher months for the waves and ocean currents on the north shore near Princeville, though those dates aren’t set in stone.
 If you’re traveling anytime in those shoulder months you could be greeted with calm water or large swells, depending on the day.